opnsense/docs/source/manual/nat.rst

 ===========================

 Network Address Translation (abbreviated to NAT) is a way to separate external and internal networks (WANs and LANs), and to share an external IP between clients on the interal network.
-NAT only works on IPv4.
-For IPv6, :doc:`Network Prefix Translation <nptv6>` can be used instead.
+NAT can be used on IPv4 and IPv6.
+For IPv6, :doc:`Network Prefix Translation <nptv6>` is also available.

 Most of the options below use three different addresses: the source, destination and redirect address.
 These addresses are used for the following: